urbas/Bud.TaskGraph/CONTRIBUTING.md

 # Releasing a new version

-1. Update the version and release notes in [the nuspec file](./Bud.TaskGraph/Bud.TaskGraph.nuspec).
+1. Update the version in [appveyor.yml](./appveyor.yml).
 Create a pull request for this change.
 1. Let the builds pass and review the changes.
 1. Merge the pull request.